Polish anti-religious campaign: Period of political thaw (1956–1970)

 old, anti-socialist and pro-fascist social doctrine of the Church in all spheres of social life."
-To punish the Church for its behaviour, several seminaries were closed and seminarians were made subject to the military draft, Wyszyński was denied privilege to travel to Rome and Paul VI was barred from coming to the Millennium celebrations.
-The government staged rival secular celebrations at the same time as the religious celebrations took place, in order to blunt enthusiasm in the religious celebrations.
+To punish the Church for its behavior, several seminaries were closed, and seminarians were made subject to the military draft.
+Wyszyński was denied the privilege of traveling to Rome, and Paul VI was barred from attending the millennium celebrations.
+The government staged rival secular celebrations at the same time as the religious celebrations, in order to blunt enthusiasm for the religious celebrations.

-Despite all of this (and in contrast to the USSR), the number of parishes, priests and nuns reached higher figures than it had prior to the coming of Communism.
-The postwar church had 20,000,000 regular communicants.
-In 1968, following the student uprisings, the Church was criticized for providing moral support to anti-Polish forces on account of its speaking up for human rights.
+Despite all of these challenges (and in contrast to the USSR), the number of parishes, priests, and nuns increased above precommunist levels.
+The postwar Church had 20,000,000 regular communicants.
+In 1968, following the student uprisings, the Church was criticized for providing moral support to so-called "anti-Polish" forces on account of its advocacy for human rights.